Multi-task and few-shot learning in virtual flow metering

-If no data is available, use the single next available data point as test set. \end{enumerate} \end{enumerate} In this procedure, the division into training, validation and test sets shown in Fig. \ref{fig:dataset} was ignored, and all data from each given well was used when running the procedure described above.
+If no data is available, use the single next available data point as test set. \end{enumerate} \end{enumerate} In this procedure, the division into training, validation and test sets shown in Figure \ref{fig:dataset} was ignored, and all data from each given well was used when running the procedure described above.

 The relation between available measurements and the outflow of an oil well is known to change significantly over time \cite{Hotvedt2022}, which is why the test set is limited to have a duration of one week.
 This results in the test set size differing between wells.
 However, the error metrics used take the form of averages, which means that test set size does not affect the magnitude of the error metric for a given well.
 Thus, we argue that the aggregation of results done later can be justified, even though the statistical strength of the test set error may differ between wells due to differing test set sizes.